nimaid/LPHK/README.md

 *Note: Files used in the installation are named with a version number, and will change with each new release.
 The word `VERSION` is used in the below filenames and paths to denote where this version number will be.
 When going to [https://github.com/nimaid/LPHK/releases/latest](https://github.com/nimaid/LPHK/releases/latest), it will redirect to the page with the latest versions of these files, so the correct value of `VERSION` should be plainly obvious.*

 ### Windows Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 *THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
-IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT AND USING `run.bat`.*
+IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT IN `INSTALL\environment.yml`.
+THEN, RUN `LPHK.py` INSIDE THE `LPHK` CONDA ENVIRONMENT.*

 * If you want the installed version (recomended)
   * Download the latest `LPHK_setup_VERSION.exe` file from [https://github.com/nimaid/LPHK/releases/latest](https://github.com/nimaid/LPHK/releases/latest)